apple/ccs-caldavtester/README.txt

 	ELEMENT <method>
 		the HTTP method for this request.
 There are some 'special' methods that do some useful 'compound' operations:
-			1) DELETEALL - deletes all resources within the collection specified by the <ruri> element.
+			1) DELETEALL - deletes all resources within the collections specified by the <ruri> elements.
-			2) ACCESS-DISABLE - removes the access-disabled xattr on the file specified by the <ruri> element.
+			2) DELAY - pause for the number of seconds specified by the <ruri> element.
-			3) ACCESS-ENABLE - adds the access-disabled xattr on the file specified by the <ruri> element.
+			3) GETNEW - get the data from the newest resource in the collection specified by the <ruri> element and put its URI into the $ variable for later use in an <ruri> element.

-			4) DELAY - pause for the number of seconds specified by the <ruri> element.
+	ELEMENT <ruri>
-			5) GETNEW - get the data from the newest resource in the collection specified by the <ruri> element and put its URI into the $ variable for later use in an <ruri> element.
+		the URI of the request.
+Multiple <ruri>'s are allowed with DELETEALL only.

 	ELEMENT <header>
 		can be used to specify additional headers in the request.